 A single complaint may contain a number of separate allegations, and these need to be dealt with individually.
-The CCC will usually have listed the separate allegations in its referral to your agency.
 The investigation plan should include only those allegations that are to be investigated.
+The plan should identify the allegations in the MAR which will be dealt with in the investigation.